top of page

 “Where there’s stagnation, there will be pain.
 Remove the stagnation, and you remove the pain.”

-The old Chinese medical theories say that pain results from the congestion, stagnation, and blockage of Qi, or vital energy, vital fluids, lymph, phlegm, and blood.
-If pain is the essence of disease, then suffering is a result of obstructed or irregular flow in the body.
-Chinese cupping is therefore a method of breaking up the blockage to restore the body’s natural flow of energy.
+The old Chinese medical theories say pain results from the congestion, stagnation, and blockage of Qi, vital energy, vital fluids, lymph, phlegm, and blood.
+If pain is the essence of disease, suffering results from obstructed or irregular bodily flow.
+Chinese cupping is, therefore, a method of breaking up the blockage to restore the body’s natural energy flow.

 How Does Cupping Work?

-Cupping is much like the inverse of massage – rather than applying pressure to muscles, it uses gentle pressure to pull them upward.
+Cupping is much like the inverse of massage – rather than applying pressure to muscles; it uses gentle pressure to pull them upward.
 For most patients, this is a particularly relaxing and relieving sensation.
 Once suctioned, the cups are generally left in place for about ten minutes while the patient relaxes.
-This is similar to the practice of Tui Na, a traditional Chinese medicine massage technique that targets acupuncture points as well as painful body parts, and is well known to provide relief through pressure.
+This is similar to the practice of Tui Na, a traditional Chinese massage technique that targets acupuncture points and painful body parts and is well known to provide relief through pressure.

 Any Side Effects To Cupping?

 The side effects of cupping are fairly mild.
-Bruising should be expected, but skin should return to looking normal within 10 days.
-Other potential side effects include mild discomfort, however, a trained health professional like Dr. Xin will be sure to inform you of any of these side effects if they arise.
+Bruising should be expected, but the skin should return to looking normal within ten days.
+Other potential side effects include mild discomfort; however, a trained health professional like Dr. Xin will inform you of any of these side effects if they arise.

 bottom of page